The Investment Treaty Arbitration Review: Investment Treaty Disputes in the Life Sciences Industry

 Forecasting the quantity of products sold will depend on appropriate assumptions (and associated regulatory decisions) in the absence of the dispute.
 Other factors may also be important, including estimates of patient population, current and expected future competition (alternative products, generics), the life cycle of the affected drugs, manufacturing capacity and the duration of any associated intangible assets.
 Price assumptions can be particularly problematic, especially with respect to states that have a significant influence on price.
 It is critical to determine the appropriate price and associated regulatory decisions that would prevail in the absence of the disputed state actions and to ensure that the assumed price is consistent with the other market assumptions.

 Regarding lost profits, one also must consider the costs associated with foregone sales.
-The launch of new drugs is typically an expensive process with companies focused on first raising awareness of the product, then generating initial use, before seeking habituated prescribing and use by satisfied physicians and patients.
+The launch of new drugs is typically an expensive process as companies are focused first on raising awareness of the product, then generating initial use, before seeking habituated prescribing and use by satisfied physicians and patients.
 As a result, investments in marketing often represent a high percentage of sales in the initial years of launch, potentially generating accounting losses.
-An appropriate determination of lost profits must account for such factors.
-For example, it generally would not be appropriate to assume profit margins in the initial years of product launch would apply to a forecast over the product lifecycle; for successful products, the profit margin often increases after the initial period of launch investments.
+An appropriate determination of lost profits must account for these factors.
+For example, it generally would not be appropriate to assume profit margins in the initial years after the launch of a product would apply to a forecast during the life cycle of the product; for successful products, the profit margin often increases after the initial period of launch investments.

 1 Gregory K Bell is a group vice president, Justin K Ho is a principal and Andrew Tepperman is a vice president at Charles River Associates.